Physics Lab

 30-45 minutes

-Kinematics and Dynamics of Simple Harmonic Motion
+Kinematic and Dynamic Analysis of Harmonic Motion

 Study position, velocity, acceleration, and forces in oscillating systems.